 You can use any SIP software or equipment in order to receive and make calls.

 You can also check examples of popular software and equipment setup in “Help” – “Setup instructions”.

 Additional Phone System Functions

 If you do not want to miss a call, you can setup conditional call forwarding to your mobile or landline phone.

 Under “My PBX” – “Internal numbers” on the left side of the menu of the chosen internal number, check the box next to “Call forwarding and Voicemail”.
 Choose «No response or unavailable» in order to turn conditional call forwarding on, or choose “Always” in order to turn unconditional call forwarding on.

 If you choose conditional call forwarding, a call will be routed to a chosen software or equipment, and if it is unavailable or unresponsive for 20 seconds, the call will be routed again.

 If you choose unconditional call forwarding, a call will be immediately routed to the chosen number regardless of the software/equipment availability.

 Call forwarding alert – in order to understand that you are receiving a forwarded call and not a direct one, you can set up an alert.
-You will hear it while answering a call before you will be connected to a call recipient.
+You will hear it while answering a call before you will be connected to the call recipient.